vapoursynth/vapoursynth/doc/functions/trim.rst

    neither *last* nor *length* is specified, no frames are removed from the end of the clip.

-   Trim can be used on infinite length clips to extract a clip with a finite length.

    Specifying both *last* and *length* is considered to be an error.
    Likewise is calling Trim in a way that returns no frames, as 0 frame clips are not allowed in VapourSynth.